What is Liposuction?

 The ideal candidate for liposuction is in good overall health, but has one or more areas of fat that do not respond to diet or exercise.
 Liposuction can be performed alone, or in conjunction with other cosmetic procedures, such as thighplasty and abdominoplasty.

 Liposuction is also effective for treating gynecomastia, an enlargement of the male breast tissue from hormonal imbalance.
-This common condition can be treated through breast reduction surgery, but lipo often offers the same effective results with minimal downtime and practically no visible scarring.
-Many men with gynecomastia only have a small amount of fat tissue that needs to be removed and can usually benefit from liposuction.
+Breast reduction surgery can treat this common condition, but lipo often offers the same effective results with minimal downtime and practically no visible scarring.
+Many men with gynecomastia only have a small amount of fat tissue that requires removal and can usually benefit from liposuction.

 Liposuction is a minimally invasive cosmetic procedure that uses a thin, hollow tube called a cannula to remove localized areas of body fat.
 The cannula is inserted through extremely small incisions, and then moved back and forth to loosen excess fat, which is suctioned out using a vacuum or a cannula-attached syringe.

 One of the most common liposuction techniques is tumescent liposuction, which may get an assist from ultrasound or laser.
 It is performed on an outpatient basis.
-During tumescent liposuction, a solution comprising saline solution, lidocaine (an anesthetic) and epinephrine (a blood-vessel contractor) is injected into the area being treated.
-The solution causes the targeted tissue swell and become firm, which makes it easier to remove via the cannula.
+During tumescent liposuction, an injection comprising of saline solution, lidocaine (an anesthetic) and epinephrine (a blood-vessel contractor) goes into the treatment area.
+Then, the solution causes the targeted tissue to swell and become firm, which makes it easier to remove via the cannula.
 The advantages to this technique are that the anesthetic is built in, so there is no need for general or IV sedation, and blood loss reduces because the epinephrine constricts blood vessels.

 In laser-assisted tumescent liposuction or SmartLipo®, a laser is used to liquefy the fat, which makes removing it easier.
 The laser can also tighten treatment-area skin after fat is removed.
 Dr. Claytor can perform the procedure in his AAAA Surgical Facility conveniently located in Bryn Mawr just outside of Philadelphia.